ajahne/blog/_drafts/2020-5-1-questions-for-our-first-one-on-one.md

 ---
 layout: single
-title:  'Questions For Our First One on One'
+title:  'Questions for Our First One on One'
 date:   2023-9-22 3:00:00 -0400
 categories: leadership management
 tags: one on one, one-on-one, one, 1, on, 1-1, 1:1, questions, management, leadership